mkierzenka/SWDevProj/README.md

 ### Notes for things to improve from before:

-* Cleanup and free more memory in pseudonetworking stuff -> receiverthread, nodethread, etc.

 * demoTest.cpp does not delete anything, memory leaks here

 * See if there are other places where Blocks can be cleared instead of repeatedly